mirror/dd-wrt/src/router/python/Doc/library/re.rst

    string.

-.. attribute:: match.lastgroup
+.. attribute:: Match.lastgroup

    The name of the last matched capturing group, or ``None`` if the group didn't have a name, or if no group was matched at all.

-.. attribute:: match.re
+.. attribute:: Match.re

-   The :ref:`regular expression object <re-objects>` whose :meth:`~regex.match` or :meth:`~regex.search` method produced this match instance.
+   The :ref:`regular expression object <re-objects>` whose :meth:`~Pattern.match` or :meth:`~Pattern.search` method produced this match instance.

-.. attribute:: match.string
+.. attribute:: Match.string

-   The string passed to :meth:`~regex.match` or :meth:`~regex.search`.
+   The string passed to :meth:`~Pattern.match` or :meth:`~Pattern.search`.

+.. versionchanged:: 3.7
+   Added support of :func:`copy.copy` and :func:`copy.deepcopy`.
+Match objects are considered atomic.

 .. _re-examples: